 Every family has its own secrets, but Adam Frankel’s family always seemed to have more than most.
 His grandparents survived the Holocaust and came to live in America, but how much of their trauma did they pass on to their children?
 How much through genetics, how much through behavior patterns?
 And how much of that trauma has reached Adam in the third generation?
 Often raising more questions than answers, Adam, a former Obama speechwriter, goes searching for answers and finds more than he initially bargained for.
 Suddenly, Adam’s not only looking for answers about all those family secrets, he’s tasked with keeping them, too- big secrets, the kind that are difficult, maybe impossible, to forgive.

 Despite its absolutely heavy and often tragic storyline, The Survivors is a fascinating read, one that delves deeply into the question of epigenetics and what the effects of trauma are for subsequent generations.
 Were his grandparents’ experiences in concentration camps responsible for his mother’s mental illness or her inability to cope with stress?
 What do genetics really mean, anyway?
-I didn’t read the inside flap in its entirety and so the narrative took a turn I wasn’t expecting, one that brought to mind shades of Dani Shapiro’s Inheritance.
 Adam’s entire identity is brought into question, and his grappling with his sense of self and family history is intense, and intensely painful.
 That he was contending with so many issues while still successfully performing his duties as part of President Obama’s speechwriting team is impressive.

 Fans of family sagas, family secrets, family history, and memoirs that wrestle with identity and the author’s place in the family story will find much to appreciate here.
 Although the tone is often heavy, Mr. Frankel’s writing style moves the story forward at a pace that never lingers too long on tragedy.
 This is a story of pain and secrets, of shining a light on that which has been hidden, and of having the bravery to ask questions and deal with the answers.
-I can’t imagine the amount of courage it took to not only write this story, but to put it out for the world to read.
-That’s a level of self-examination and honesty that I aspire to.
+The amount of courage it took to not only write this story, but to put it out for the world to read shows an aspirational level of self-examination and honesty.

-Beautifully written and well-researched, The Survivors would make an excellent book club selection, as there are so many layers to this story that it would encourage a great discussion (it feels a little terrible to say that, as this is someone’s life, but this is a book and a story that deserves to be read and remembered).
+Beautifully written and well-researched, The Survivors would make an excellent book club selection, as there are so many layers to this story that it would encourage discussion.
 There are mentions of violence and death- there are very few happy Holocaust memoirs, after all- and some mentions of sexual situations, but nothing is graphic, so this would be an appropriate and intriguing group read.